-OCTA and local agencies have completed 69 signal synchronization projects since 2008.
-The signal program target of regularly synchronizing 2,000 signalized intersections, as expressed in the M2 voter guide, was met before December 2016.
-A total of 2,367 signalized intersections and 613 centerline miles of streets have been implemented.
-The total M2 grant allocation of the completed projects was approximately \$39.5 million.
-The completed projects are identified on the map in Attachment A. A summary of the results for the 69 completed signal synchronization projects is identified in the table in Attachment B. The early acceleration of Project P allowed the benefits of signal synchronization to be experienced by travelers much earlier than originally promised.
+The signal synchronization program's target is to regularly synchronize 2,000 signalized intersections, as expressed in the M2 voter guide.
+OCTA and local agencies have completed 89 signal synchronization projects since 2008.
+A total of 3,003 signalized intersections and 772 centerline miles of streets have been implemented.
+The total Board of Directors grant allocations for the completed projects were approximately \$64.81 million.
+The completed projects are identified on the map in Attachment A. A summary of the results for the 89 completed signal synchronization projects is identified in Attachment B. The early acceleration of Project P allowed the benefits of signal synchronization to be experienced by travelers much earlier than originally promised.

-The completed projects have reduced average travel time by 13 percent and the average number of stops by 31 percent.
-Average speed improved by 15 percent.
-Consumers will save approximately \$144.5 million (at \$3.90 per gallon in today's dollars) on fuel costs and reduce GHG emissions by approximately 750.1 million pounds over the three-year project cycle.
+The completed projects have reduced average travel time by 13 percent and the average number of stops by 29 percent.
+Average speed improved by 14 percent.
+Consumers will save approximately \$178.4 million (at \$3.90 per gallon in today's dollars) on fuel costs and reduce GHG emissions by approximately 919 million pounds over the three-year project cycle.
 The reduction of GHG emissions is made possible by reducing the number of stops, smoothing the flow of traffic, and reducing the amount of acceleration and deceleration of vehicles.
-These results are comparable to signal timing efforts nationwide.
+These results are comparable to signal synchronization efforts nationwide.